agude/agude.github.io/_books/the_dragons_banker.md

 narrator, and his descriptions of people always focus on their precious
 metals: gold teeth, silver embroidery, copper spectacles, platinum necklace.

-Overall, I was hoping Kelstern would "win" by coming up with a clever, heist-like plan, or that the dragons would use their superior intellect to do so.
-Instead, the dragon's plan became too simple: make money by shorting things before burning them down with dragon fire.
+I was hoping Kelstern would "win" by coming up with a clever, heist-like plan, or that the dragons would use their superior intellect to do so.
+Instead, the dragon's plan became too simple: burn things.

 There is also a slight inconsistency: the dragons's plan was to profit off the human economic system, but they also transferred several pieces of technology